tomaszwi66/mini-dreamer-world-model/README.md

 predicted observation_{t+1}
 ```

-The system predicts the next observation conditioned on the current state and action.
+The model predicts the next observation conditioned on the current latent state and the executed action.

 ---